optional-is/Meyrin/README.md

 ![Meyrin Terminal Font](http://i.imgur.com/doCoEa3.png)

 The process is pretty straight-forward.
 It is a two step processes.
 First you need to create an SVG file for each glyph.
 There is a template.svg which can be used to create new glyphs.
 There is a descender of two units and ascender of 3 units.
-This is used for didactics.
+This is used for diacritics.

 Once each glyph is an individual SVG file, you can import them into a font creation tool.
 We used the online service http://icomoon.io From this we upload and map each SVG file to a specific unicode code point.
 We did some final tweaks in font forge to get the space character and additional metadata.